ryanatkn/gro/src/docs/unbundledDevelopment.md

   The limitation that forces eager loading will likely be fixed before Gro reaches 1.0, but Gro's DX will probably always be more complex than Snowpack's.
-- Snowpack is designed to be mostly agnostic to your technology choices and supports a wide plugin ecosystem to cater to many choices.
+- Snowpack is designed to be mostly agnostic to your technology choices and supports a wide plugin ecosystem.
   Gro's goal is to provide an opinionated batteries-included experience with a core set of technologies like [Svelte](https://github.com/sveltejs/svelte) and [Prettier](https://github.com/prettier/prettier).